Shabbat at PSJC

-For Zoom participation on Shabbat, note that the Zoom stream will open at 6:45PM Friday evening for Kabbalat Shabbat and will remain turned on for those who would like to join at that time or for viewing on Saturday.
+For Zoom participation on Shabbat, note that the Zoom stream will open at 6:00 PM Friday evening for Kabbalat Shabbat and will remain turned on for those who would like to join at that time or for viewing on Saturday.
 If you sign on Friday evening and stay signed on for Shabbat morning, remember to turn off your audio and the "energy savings settings" so your computer screen doesn't turn off overnight.
-Please see the Kabbalat Shabbat Resources, Shabbat Morning Resources and Tot Shabbat pages for material to help you celebrate Shabbat from home.
+Please see the Kabbalat Shabbat (Friday) Resources, and Shabbat Day (Saturday) Resources for material to help you celebrate Shabbat from home.

 Saturday Morning Services

 Saturday morning services begin at 10 AM and are led by different members of the congregation, who also chant Torah and Haftorah.
 Rabbi Carter or a guest speaker delivers a d'var Torah (word of Torah), which often includes a discussion.
-Services include the introductory hymns of P'seukei Dizimrah, followed by the prayers of Shacharit, Torah, and Musaf sections.
+Services include the introductory psalms of P'seukei Dizimrah, followed by the prayers of Shacharit, Torah, and Musaf sections.
 After services we all join together in our social hall on the lower level for haMotzi (prayers over the bread) and Kiddush (prayers over wine), followed by a light lunch nosh.

-Children and Youth Shabbat Services
+Youth and Family Shabbat Services